Skin cancer causes

 Genetic conditions

 A genetic condition is when someone inherits a faulty gene from their parents.
 If you inherit a faulty gene, it increases your risk of developing certain health problems.
-Although most skin cancers are not caused by genetic conditions, some rare conditions carry a higher risk of developing skin cancer.
+Although most skin cancers are not caused by genetic conditions, some rare conditions carry a higher risk.
 These include:

 • Gorlin syndrome